Rountree Records – Eastern North Carolina

 13 October 1783.
 Land Grant: William Rountree, 74 acres in Pitt County on north side of Little Contentney Creek adjoining his own lines and Joshua Hardison.
 Entered 20 October 1781.
 [NC Land Patent Book %4, p174 and also entered into Pitt County Deed Book K, p36.]

 27 November 1783.
-Deed: Obed Rountree of Craven County, farmer, to William Jarrell of same, farmer, for £100, 50 acres …on the north side of Neuse River and south side of Swifts Creek… warrens corner… the side of the Bay bush…Kirkmans corner… Reuben Rountrees line… Signed: Obed Rountree.
+Deed: Obed Rountree of Craven County, farmer, to William Jarrell of same, farmer, for £100, 50 acres …on the north side of Neuse River and south side of Swifts Creek… Warrens corner… the side of the Baybush…Kirkmans corner… Reuben Rountrees line… Signed: Obed Rountree.
 Witness: Luis (x) Garrale, Sabra (x) Garrale.
 [Craven County Deed Book 25, p205.]

 27 November 1783.
 Deed: William Jarrell (Garrell) to Obed Rountree, for £250, 200 acre. …on the north side of Neuse River called Beasleys Island… Signed: William Garrell.
 Witness: Lewis (x) Garrall, Sabra (x) Garrall.
 [Craven County Deed Book 26, p141.]